myTerminal/page-chatter/README.md

     The first argument to `talk` is the identifier of the recipient, the second is the `event` for the recipient to know the nature of the message and the third is the `payLoad`.

+5. Talk to all other participants at once

+        broadcast(
+            'he-is-here' // Event identifier
+            {
+                who: 'someone'
+            } // Message data
+        );

+    The arguments to `broadcast` are the same as `talk` but there is no `id` for the recipient, as all participants can listen.

-5. [Optional] Terminate the chatter
+6. [Optional] Terminate the chatter

         terminate();